Paul Ramírez Jonas’ Let Freedom Ring

 But there’s a twist: the song plays in full, except for the final note.

-Visitors are invited to step up, ring the 600-pound bell themselves, and proclaim what freedom means to them.
+Visitors are invited to step up, ring the 600lb bell themselves, and proclaim what freedom means to them.
 Whether it’s for a person, a cause, or a dream, this final note becomes a personal declaration of hope, justice, and unity.

 Let Freedom Ring is more than art; it’s a call to action and a celebration of our shared story.

-Know Before You Go:
+What to Know Before You Go: